lilyfung/IllegalDumping/README.md

 i.
 At a high level, how does a project run from start to finish?
 d.
 Installation/Configuration (if applicable)
 i.
 Include any programs, software, or code needed to install and run code

+Code File: Illegal_Construction_Model.ipynb
+ii.
+Purpose - What is the code for?
+This code fits a logistic regression over a dataset of locations which are indicated as confirmed square areas where illegal construction occured over the period January to June 2015 to predict the likelihood of illegal construction given number of 311 complaints, DOB violations, and total ECB summons.

+iii.
+Components
+Notebook with logistic Regression Model.
+Data for running the model.

+iv.
+System or software requirements.
+The neccesary imports are specified inside the notebook.

+v.
+Version
+Python 2.7

+b.
+Files
+For running this notebook the file to use is named :
+Illegal_Construction_Dataset.csv

+i.
+List of all files / derived datasets, including: filename; file format; classification (confidentiality); created date; last updated; update frequency; and version.
+Illegal_Construction_Dataset.csv
+format: csv
+Green data Set
+Created date July 22, 2016.
+Last updated July 22, 2016.
+update frequency: For running this model, the attributes were taken from January to June 2015.

+c.
+Running the Code
+All the code necessary for running the predictive model are contained within the notebook.
+Simply run through each of the cells of code snippets.